Iranian Review for UN Studies

 3.1.5 Working Papers and Occasional Papers

-Referring to occasional papers must comply with the following order:
+Citation of occasional papers must comply with the following order:

-The name of the author comes first followed by the surname which is all in capitals.
+The name of the author comes first followed by the surname which is in capitals.
 Then, the title of the paper must be brought in quotation marks with title-case capitalization.
 Afterwards, the institute(s) that contributed to the publication of the paper should be mentioned and should be followed by “Ocassional Paper” phrase.
 Finally, the date of the publication should be mentioned.
-For example:

 Kanti BAJPAI, "Human Security: Concept and Measurement", Joan B. Kroc Institute for International Peace Studies, University of Notre Dame, Occasional Paper, 19 August 2000.